 If your home has horizontal siding our standard process is used and in most cases we can remove a piece of siding and insulate the exterior walls from the outside.
 Many mobile homes and house trailers have vertical aluminum siding.
 To insulate existing walls with this type of siding, we would drill 1.5-inch holes straight through the siding to insulate each stud cavity, and plug the holes with a white plastic plug.

-Many mobile homes have cathedral ceilings that we can in most cases insulate with injection foam.
+Many mobile homes have cathedral ceilings that we can in most cases insulate with spray foam by cutting panels in the ceiling.
 If the mobile home has a drop ceiling, we can most likely remove ceiling panels and spray the roof deck.

 We can insulate the foundation area of most mobile homes in the same way that we would insulate a crawl space.
 We can even usually insulate the skirting with spray foam insulation to seal up your foundation area from the elements.